Programme code: AK3313

 555401 Health and Environment OR 555339 Māori Health, Development and Environment

-You will be introduced to the management of abnormal function and physiotherapy assessment, including clinical reasoning principles, evidence-based practice and advanced physiotherapeutic theories that will provide you with clinical decision-making skills.
-The focus of Year 2 is on developing an understanding of the rehabilitation of disorders of movement and function, exercise-based rehabilitation and clinical science.
+You will be introduced to the management of abnormal function and physiotherapy assessment, including clinical reasoning principles, evidence-based practice and a range of physiotherapeutic techniques.
+The focus of Year 2 is on developing an understanding of the rehabilitation of disorders of movement and function, exercise-based rehabilitation and clinical science reasoning.
+You will also be provided with a one-week observation of practice opportunity.

 546222 Principles of Movement and Function I